reliverexision/DeepRL-RoboticArm/README.md

 This project aims to implement and compare the performance of Deep Deterministic Policy Gradient (DDPG) and Twin Delayed DDPG (TD3) with Hindsight Experience Replay (HER) Extension using an edited  MuJoCo's robotic FetchPickAndPlace environment to pick strawberries.

 ## 2. Installation Guide
+This project requires the use of MuJoCo.
+Please follow the installation instructions found [here](https://github.com/openai/mujoco-py) to install.
 ```shell
 pip3 install -r requirements.txt
 ```